CERT-Polska/mwdb-core/docs/user-guide/1-Introduction-to-MWDB.rst

 * **Samples**\ : list of recently uploaded files.
 The files are tagged and can be queried easily.
 * **Configs**\ : configs are structured data (in a JSON format), usually statically extracted from the samples.
-You can store there things like encryption keys or C&C servers used by samples there.
+You can store things like encryption keys or C&C servers used by samples there.
-* **Blobs**\ : blobs are unstructured text files, usually configuration or injects downloaded from C&C server (sometimes also plaintext data from the binary, like ransom notes).
+* **Blobs**\ : blobs are unstructured text files, usually configuration or webinjects downloaded from C&C server (sometimes also plaintext data from the binary, like ransom notes).
 * **Upload**\ : can be used to upload your own samples to the system
 * **Admin**\ : accessible only for administrators, allows to manage your MWDB instance (e.g. create new users and groups)
 * **Search**\ : untyped search, which returns all types of objects at once, but is hard-limited to 10.000 records.
 For most cases: we recommend Quick search field placed above Recent views.
 * **Statistics**\ : a summary of the malware configurations that were uploaded recently.
-You can use this view in mwdb.cert.pl service to determine if we support the malware family or when did we last see a speciemen of the family you’re interested in.
+You can use this view in mwdb.cert.pl service to determine if we support a specific malware family or when did we last see a speciemen of the family you’re interested in.
 * **About**\ : various links about MWDB version and REST API documentation.

 Recent objects view